enkomio/ProgramUpdater/README.md

 	[INFO] 2019-08-10 15:06:48 - Loaded project MyApplication version 5.0
 	[17:06:48 INF] Smooth!
 Suave listener started in 86.698ms with binding 127.0.0.1:80

-The server recognized that we defined five applications.
-It is also very important to take note ofthe *public key*.
-This value must be set in the update client in order to ensure the integrity of the updates.
+The server recognizes that we defined five applications.
+It is also very important to take note of the *public key*.
+This value must be set in the client in order to ensure the integrity of the updates.

 ### Step 3 - Run the update client